 The area surrounding Luskentyre Beach is rich in wildlife and visitors will be treated to sightings of many different bird species, seals, and sometimes even dolphins and whales.
 If you don’t have a pair yet, you might like to pick up a cheap pair of binoculars (link to my binocular reviews) to throw in your bag for your visit.

 The beach can be accessed by a single-track road from the A859 on Harris which is signed with the Gaelic name ‘Losgaintir’.
-This road closely follows the shoreline and offers several spaces where it’s possible to park up and admire the view, but be aware that in summer it gets very busy and most of the spaces will be taken up by campervans.
+There are several places to park along this road that closely follows the shoreline so you can take in the scenery, but be aware that it gets very busy in the summer and that campervans will occupy the majority of the spaces.

 Thankfully, there’s a tarmacked car park at the end of the road that has toilets and many more parking spaces.
 Access to the beach is over dunes on a rough path which opens up to gobsmacking views of Traigh Rosamol where you can then walk in a circular route back to the Losgaintir road or head across sandflats to the equally scenic Seilebost beach.